nadeesha/ss15-foobar/README.md

 Right now, we have some very simple use cases covered, as evidenced in the `repo` folder.
 But this is far from it's potential.

 Some potentially cool uses:

-    `tweeface <message>` will tweet a message to your twitter feed and publish to facebook as well.
+1. `tweeface <message>` will tweet a message to your twitter feed and publish to facebook as well.

-    `gcal "meeting at 5"` will book your google calendar.
+2. `gcal "meeting at 5"` will book your google calendar.

-    `pocket <url> <time>` will add the url to your pocket and remind you to read it at the time using a reminder email.
+3. `pocket <url> <time>` will add the url to your pocket reading list and remind you to read it at the time using a reminder email.